gavinfielder/dgram_chat/README.md

 ## Known Limitations

 Some 42SV lab computers give you errno 49 "Protocol Driver not attached" error when trying to bind using UDP protocol.
-This simply can't be used on those machines.
+The server can't run on these machines.
+The client may be able to still, since they never actually bind...

 ## Credits